megat-z/TCP-AW/README.md

 - Modify or add test cases in `test/test-cases.json` as needed.
 - Each commit or push to this file will trigger the workflow.
+- After each commit to `test-cases.json`, check these files:
+  - `test/string-distances/input.json`
+  - `test/string-distances/output.json`
+- These contain normalized string distance matrices for inputs and outputs.

 ---